Project

 Batman-adv 2010.1.0 released

-Added by Marek Lindner about 14 years ago
+Added by Marek Lindner over 14 years ago

 New versions of the batman-adv kernel module and batctl are released today with the version number 2010.1.0.
 The B.A.T.M.A.N. team's main focus was on new features, Linux kernel compliance and a bunch of bug fixes.
 As the kernel module always depends on the Linux kernel it was compiled against, it does not make sense to provide binaries on our website.
 As usual, you will find the signed tarballs in our download section: